Chapter 2: A Hierarchy of Meaning

 - Protective containers (compartmentalization) emerge naturally when interactions focus inward — they are not imposed from outside.

-- Stable patterns at one level become the building blocks for the next level up.
+- Stable patterns at one level become building blocks for the next level up, conferring emergent capabilities that enable genuine scaling.

 - Stability thresholds determine whether a pattern can endure; sincerity alone cannot substitute for meeting them.